 Serving clients in Fayetteville and all of NW Arkansas

 For those suffering with multiple sclerosis (MS), your condition may be severe enough to give you difficulties with standing, balancing, walking, or fine motor function.
 Fortunately, the Social Security Administration (SSA) includes multiple sclerosis as one of the listed conditions that could potentially qualify for Social Security Disability (SSD).
 For help applying, or for representation while fighting a denial, contact an experienced Social Security Disability lawyer.
-Fayetteville Social Security Disability lawyer Ken Kieklak helps Arkansans file applications, provide the SSA with evidence to prove their condition, and fight denials to help disabled individuals get the benefits they need.
+Fayetteville AR disability lawyer Ken Kieklak helps Arkansans file applications, provide the SSA with evidence to prove their condition, and fight denials to help disabled individuals get the benefits they need.
 For a free consultation on your disability case, call Ken Kieklak, Attorney at Law, today.

 Does the SSA Recognize MS for Disability Applications?

 The SSA keeps a “Listing of Impairments” that qualify for disability.
 This list, sometimes called the “Blue Book,” is never the ultimate deciding factor of whether or not you qualify for disability payments.
 However, having a listed condition does help show the SSA that your condition is severe and you need disability benefits.

 The SSA lists multiple sclerosis under its neurological disorders.
 Most people with MS understand that MS is typically associated with the immune system, but the SSA lists it with neurological disorders.
 Since MS is a disorder characterized by an immune system that attacks the lining of the nerves, it is easiest for the SSA to group it with neurological disorders, rather than immune system disorders.
 If you were already researching multiple sclerosis’ eligibility for SSD, it may have been difficult to locate MS on the listing because of this organization – but rest assured that MS is indeed listed in the SSA’s accepted disabilities.